edjafarov/node-dev-bootstrap/README.md

-This is a Vagrant file and set of Chef recipes for building a basic node development environment.
+This is a Vagrant file and set of Chef recipes for building a basic nodejs development environment.
 If you're not familiar with Vagrant, read more about it at http://www.vagrantup.com.

 To get this to work, you must have VirtualBox (> 4.1.0) and Vagrant (> 1.0) installed.
 Installers